Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Theory

-\begin{remark}[Convergence beyond the NTK regime] Theorem~\ref{thm:training} provides a general framework of convergence for a family of neural networks beyond the NTK regime in the following two senses regarding both the local relaxed dissipativity and the learning rate:
+\begin{remark}[Convergence beyond the NTK regime] Theorem~\ref{thm:training} provides a general framework of convergence for a family of neural networks beyond the NTK regime in the following two senses, both of which concern the local relaxed dissipativity and the learning rate:

-1) When the loss landscape is unfavorable around the initial condition (for example, in the worst case $\rho=\frac{R}{\epsilon}$ for some $\epsilon>0$, which is valid for any landscape; see Section~\ref{subsec:dissipative}), then $L$ is large, and although the learning rate may be very small, it does not necessarily decrease as the width increases.
-Moreover, such a large $\rho$ may indicate insufficient overparameterization, i.e., the width of the neural network is too small, which falls outside the NTK regime.
-Our theory demonstrates that convergence to a stationary point is still possible in this non-NTK setting.
+(1) When the loss landscape is unfavorable around the initial condition (for example, in the worst case $\rho=\frac{R}{\epsilon}$ for some $\epsilon>0$, which holds for any landscape; see Section~\ref{subsec:dissipative}), it indicates insufficient overparameterization, meaning the width of the neural network is too small, and therefore lies outside the NTK regime.
+Moreover, a large $\rho$ leads to large $\mathsf{L}$, which may imply small learning rate $\eta$.
+However, different from the NTK regime, $\eta$ does not necessarily decrease as the width increases, since it depends mainly on the initialization, and with proper scaling, it can be independent of width.

-2) If the loss landscape is favorable near the initial condition, i.e., $\rho$ is small, then the learning rate $\eta$ in Theorem~\ref{thm:training} can be much larger than that required by the infinitesimal (gradient flow) regime assumed in NTK analysis, since the number of terms in $S(\cdot)$ depends on the depth $L$.
+(2) When the loss landscape is favorable near the initial condition, i.e., $\rho$ is small, this may imply a large width of the neural network.
+However, the learning rate $\eta$ in Theorem~\ref{thm:training} can be much larger than that required by the infinitesimal (gradient flow) regime assumed in the NTK analysis, due to a small $\rho$ and the independence of width as discussed in (1).

 Apart from the local relaxed dissipativity condition, the only width requirement appears in Assumption~\ref{assump:architecture}.
-As is discussed below Lemma~\ref{lem:example_exist_Nd_full_rank}, the width is required to be greater than $N$ in Assumption~\ref{assump:architecture}, and it suffices for the width of the $(L-1)$th layer to be greater than $Nd$ for the feedforward layer; no constraints are imposed on the widths of other layers.
-This lower bound $Nd$, which is not sharp, is much milder than the NTK-type convergence conditions that typically require a high-degree polynomial dependence on $d, N, L$, etc. (See Section~\ref{sec:related_works}). \end{remark}
+As an example of the Assumption~\ref{assump:architecture}, Lemma~\ref{lem:example_exist_Nd_full_rank} shows that it suffices for the width of the $(L-1)$th feedforward layer to be greater than $Nd$; no constraints are imposed on the widths of other layers.
+This lower bound $Nd$ on a single layer, which can potentially be improved (see more discussions below Lemma~\ref{lem:example_exist_Nd_full_rank}), is much milder than the NTK-type convergence conditions, which typically require the widths of all layers to scale as high-degree polynomials in $d, N, L$, etc. (see Section~\ref{sec:related_works}).
+We also remark that the NTK regime is covered by our analysis.
+More precisely, if the width is large enough, i.e., the neural network is in the NTK regime, our analysis then guarantees convergence to a neighborhood of a global minimum. \end{remark}

 \begin{remark}[Theoretical insights on architectures: residual connection, composition, and normalization] When constructing a neural network, it is important to ensure that the model is expressive enough.
 Theoretically, this corresponds to requiring the neural network mapping $f$ to be non-degenerate, i.e., its Jacobian $\nabla f$ should be full rank in some region.
 Otherwise, the mapping may collapse onto a lower-dimensional subspace, and thus lose full expressivity.